Escape (Enrique Iglesias album): Critical reception

+Jim Farber from The New York Daily News wrote that "natraelly, the new album from this dark-eyed hottie has the depth of a thimble.
+But there is a certain bubblegum snap to his new tunes.
+And at least Julio’s son delivers on the pinup part of his marketing promise [...]
+You would do well to ignore the album’s single, "Hero," which lives down to its title.
+But amid the rest, you may sift some guilty joys."
+The Los Angeles Times found that "Iglesias wants badly to show range and depth, but both elude him and his collaborators, who prove high on craft but low on art in these variations on ultra-current pop styles and neo new-wave beats."
+In a negative reviews, David Browne from Entertainment Weekly wrote: "Will Iglesias be remembered for more than his surname and ability to sing with sucked-in cheeks?
+Not if his second English-language album is any indication."

 Commercial performance

-Escape debuted at number two on the Billboard 200, his then-highest debut on the chart, selling 267,000 copies in its first week, behind Michael Jackson's Invincible.
+Escape debuted at number two on the US Billboard 200, Iglesias' then-highest debut on the chart, selling 267,000 copies in its first week, behind Michael Jackson's Invincible.
+By November 2003, it had sold 3.3 million copies in the United States.
 With "Hero" already at number one on the UK Singles Chart, the album also topped the UK Albums Chart, making Iglesias the only Latin artist to have a number-one album and number-one single on the UK charts simultaneously, as well as the first act of any nationality to do so in five years.
-Escape was the second-best-selling album of 2002 in the United Kingdom, beaten only by Robbie Williams' Escapology.
-It was also the best-selling album of 2002 in Australia.
+Escape was the third-best-selling album of 2002 in the United Kingdom, beaten only by Robbie Williams' Escapology (2002) and Pink's Missundaztood (2001).
+It was also the fifth best-selling album of 2002 in Australia.

 The album also performed well throughout the world, being certified triple-platinum in the United States, quadruple-platinum in the United Kingdom, 5× platinum in Canada and Australia, and platinum in Germany.